NASA-PDS/PLAID/README.md

 ####Preparation

 Inside of PLAID is the overall PDS4 JSON.
 This JSON is generated from the schema, which defines the structure and necessary content of a label.
 After the user selects the product type for their label, PLAID starts creating a new JSON that is a subset of the overall PDS4 JSON.
-In this new JSON, objects are stored in a hierarchy relating to the structure of the label's XML.
-The PLAID uses the data stored in this new JSON to dynamically create the wizard's content and guide the user through the entire process of creating a PDS4-compliant label.
+In this new JSON, objects are stored in a hierarchy relating to the structure of the label's XML.PLAID uses the data stored in this new JSON to dynamically create the wizard's content and guide the user through the entire process of creating a PDS4-compliant label.

 ####Wizard